umandelbaum/FSND/readme.md

 SUPERHERO DATABASE API

 This project is the backend for a superhero database.
+It stores basic information about superheros and superhero teams.
+It also links heroes to teams in a many-to-many relationship.

 All code follows PEP8 style guidelines in accordance with pycodestyle 2.7.0.